Bheki Mtolo: ANC Provincial Secretary: 2022–present

 In mid-2022, while still mayor, Mtolo had launched his bid to be elected Provincial Secretary of the KwaZulu-Natal ANC.
 He ran against the incumbent, Mdumiseni Ntuli, with the endorsement of the ANC's eThekwini branch, the largest in the country.
 His candidacy was aligned to the so-called "Taliban" slate, which had Siboniso Duma – Mtolo's former colleague from the ANCYL – as its candidate for the party chair, and the Mail & Guardian speculated that Mtolo, if elected, would endorse Zweli Mkhize's campaign for the ANC presidency later in 2022.

 Duma and Mtolo were both elected when the party's elective conference was held in July 2022; Mtolo won 894 votes against Ntuli's 699.
 On 1 August 2022, Mtolo announced that he would resign as Kokstad Mayor at the end of the month, as the ANC Provincial Secretary position was a full-time post based out of the party's headquarters.

+Personal life

+His wife, Nombuso Mtolo, joined the South African Parliament in 2024.